microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 The ownership of the data is an essential part of the data, here you will find who owns the data, which account (`user`) and under which identity (`org`).
 So in case of doubt for the creation of a share rule these data are essential to share from the right place the right data.

-The additional information in the `appid' corresponds to the app-key that is used to create the data.
+The additional information in the `appid` corresponds to the app-key that is used to create the data.
 Thus has the creation of a token or pip token to create data, these are made from an app-key, which will be found here.

 ## 3. Go further